 Authors: Diane Blacker (Former Guild Member) and Pam Zimmerman (Current Guild President)

-Twenty-one years ago , in the Spring of 2000, a notice appeared on the bulletin board in the entrance to the Berkeley Potters Guild informing its eighteen members that the building was for sale.
-We all knew this might happen someday.
-Nonetheless, when I walked into our building and read the sign, I stood there in shock.
+Twenty-one years ago , in the Spring of 2000, a notice appeared on the bulletin board in the entrance to the Berkeley Potters Guild informing its eighteen members that the building was up for sale!
+We knew this might happen someday.
+Nonetheless, the news was a shock.
 Eighteen potters might soon be scrambling for new places to work.

-The owners, called Clayshares, consisted of the original potters who first rented the space in 1971 and others who bought shares along the way.
+The owners of the building, called Clayshares, consisted of the original potters who first rented the space in 1971 and others who bought shares along the way.
 Clayshares had kept rents affordable for nearly 30 years, a rarity for workspace in Berkeley.
 Now reaching retirement age, they were ready to cash out.
 They offered the Guild first option to buy, with a discounted asking price, but even that was beyond the means of most of us.

 Moments after I had read our building was for sale, a friend rang the doorbell.
 Pivoting quickly, I showed him the For Sale sign.
 “You won’t believe this!”
 Rich exclaimed.
 “I just had a conversation with a neighbor who wants to buy a building for artists in Berkeley!”
 His neighbor had recently adopted two children and wanted this purchase to be an investment for them.
 She came to see the building the next day, and as I watched her, wide-eyed while she toured the large space with its warren of working studios and multiple kilns, I knew I had met our new landlady.
 By the fall, it was a done deal.
 We had a 25-year lease.